Design & Technology

 At Town Field Primary we aim to inspire our children to become creative and ambitious design technologists; equipped with skills that enable them to perform practical tasks and have the confidence to evaluate and innovate ideas of their own.

-Our carefully-mapped curriculum ensures our children experience and progress in all of the aspects of DT.
+In delivering the National Curriculum, we ensure our children experience and progress in all of the aspects of DT.
 This allows children to see the ‘big picture’ of how the growing world of technology is shaped today.
 We hope that this approach will enable our children to retain key information in their long term memory.

 As design technologists, we encourage children to approach new challenges with increasing expertise and critique, consequently critical thinking and reflection influence the products designed.
 Vertical enactment of key skills throughout school promotes children’s ability to identify the stages of creating a purposeful product.
 Challenge is present in ambitious lines of enquiry, which deepen learning and allow children to move swiftly on in response to individual need.